*This article was originally released in August 2023 and updated with additional material in November 2024.

 During the pandemic lockdowns, many consumers began experimenting with mixology at home.
 The interest in creating your own cocktail worked out well for vodka, as many consumers turned to martinis as a go-to option.
 An intriguing development in this movement is the rise of the Espresso Martini, a cocktail that has revived its popularity and captivated many consumers’ palates.

 As the on-premise opened up, the Espresso Martini trend took off, with mentions of the cocktail on Yelp increasing by 300% in the first six months of 2021.
 In fact, the Espresso Martini was one of the top 10 most ordered cocktails at U.S. bars in 2022, bumping the Manhattan off the list, according to data from CGA by NielsenIQ.
-This movement further solidified vodka’s strength in the channel.
+Now 25% of people claim they enjoy drinking Espresso Martinis, a 79% increase from 2022.

 The Espresso Martini has become a leading example of how vodka’s versatility can lead to creative experimentation.
 The category’s adaptability, mixability, and capacity to cater to diverse consumer preferences have propelled its growth, making it a prime candidate to continue meeting evolving consumer needs in the dynamic spirits segment.